processone/xmpp-messenger-ios/Example/Pods/JSQMessagesViewController/README.md

 ## Questions & Help

 There's [a label](https://github.com/jessesquires/JSQMessagesViewController/labels/questions%20&%20help) for that.
-Before asking a question, see if it has [already been answered](https://github.com/jessesquires/JSQMessagesViewController/issues?q=label%3A%22questions+%26+help%22+is%3Aclosed). **Please only ask questions that are _specific_ to this library.**
+Before asking a question, see if it has [already been answered](https://github.com/jessesquires/JSQMessagesViewController/issues?q=label%3A%22questions+%26+help%22+is%3Aclosed).
+There's also a tag on [StackOverflow](http://stackoverflow.com/questions/tagged/jsqmessagesviewcontroller), which is often the more appropriate place for questions and help. **Please only ask questions that are _specific_ to this library.**

 >**NOTE:** Please try to avoid emailing me with questions.
 I prefer to keep questions and their answers open-source.